brytsknguyen/gptr/README.md

 * Please colcon build [SFUISE2](https://github.com/ASIG-X/SFUISE2) in your workspace to have the cf_msg.
 * Install sophus and ceres 2.0
   ```
+  sudo apt install libfmt-dev # may be required as a dependency of sophus
   sudo apt install ros-humble-sophus
   sudo apt install libceres-dev
   ```